sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 // return is <F, V, dV/dl>
 ```

-Of course, these kernels already exist in Gromacs.
+Of course, these kernels already exist in GROMACS.

 With that I'd like to conclude and thank the whole NB-LIB team for the productive last two weeks.